ProgresWebetuFan/progreswebetufan.github.io/README.md

 ## 🌐 Deployment

+This landing page is deployed on GitHub Pages and can be accessed at: [https://progreswebetufan.github.io/webetu-landing/](https://progreswebetufan.github.io/webetu-landing/)

-This landing page can be deployed to any static hosting service like Vercel, Netlify, or GitHub Pages.
+It can also be deployed to other static hosting services like Vercel or Netlify.

 ## 👥 Contributing